17 DIY Essential Oil Gifts

 6. Dry Shampoo

 Dry Shampoo is the bomb!
 It’s not good to wash your hair every day, so stretch out the time between washings with this nontoxic Dry Shampoo to cut the greasiness around your face and scalp.

 This gift requires basic sewing skills, of which I have none.
 Thankfully my friend Angela does, and I was the lucky duck recipient of her handmade Warming Neck Wrap.
 It’s awesome!

-In fact, as I type this blog post, it’s kinda chilly in my office and it’s been a slightly harrowing day here at the Yankee Homestead.
+In fact, as I type this blog post, it’s kinda chilly in my office and it’s been a slightly harrowing day here at the Roots & Boots.
 So I microwaved my nifty wrap, added a few drops of Wild Orange oil, then wrapped it around my neck and shoulders.
 Ahhh….

 It’s also useful for certain discomforts around that time of the month.
 And I’ve used it on my lower back, too.
 So soothing!
 Be sure to pair it with one or more essential oils to promote relaxation or soothe discomfort.

 If you don’t sew and don’t have a sewing friend to beg for help, I recommend these neck wraps on etsy.
 I’ve purchased four of them, one for Mr. Native Texan and each of the boys.
 They’re well made, ship quickly, and there are lots of fun fabrics to choose from.